 Maximize Storage Space in Your Nursery

 When looking for space-saving nursery furniture, opt for pieces that offer additional storage.
-Nursery room cribs, dressers, and changing tables that have drawers and shelves where you can stash baby toys, diapers, books, and more will come in handy and help you declutter your nursery room.
+Nursery room cribs, dressers, and changing tables that have drawers and shelves where you can stash baby toys, diapers, books, and more will come in handy and help you declutter your baby room.

 When organizing a small nursery closet, it’s all about maximizing space.
 With shelves, hanging racks, bins, baskets, and other containers, you can keep everything up and out of the way.
-If you don’t use clear storage containers, be sure to use labels so you can find items you need quickly!
+If you don’t use clear nursery storage containers, be sure to use labels so you can find items you need quickly!

 Add Baskets & Bins for More Storage

-Utilize Wall Space for More Storage
+Utilize Wall Space for Additional Baby Storage

 Looking for more design and organization tips for children’s rooms?
 These guides for playroom ideas, kids bedroom ideas, and study room ideas will help you create adorable spaces for your kids that will also keep your home neat and tidy!